Alfresco/docs-alfresco/content-services/latest/install/zip/amp.md

     java -jar alfresco-mmt.jar install example-amp.amp alfresco.war -preview
     ```

-    Review the modification to check the changes that will update any existing files.
+    Review the installation preview to check how existing files in the WAR file will be updated, once you run the command without `-preview`.

-    The following example will install the AMP file:
+    The following example installs the AMP file:

     ```java
     java -jar alfresco-mmt.jar install example-amp.amp alfresco.war -verbose